pritanshchandra/Flutter-Music-Player/README.md

     Flutter Music Player
 </h1>
 <p align="center">
-Music Player app made with Just audio library and Local database Hive.
-Find the free and Royelty music with Happy Rock application.
-The app contains information about singers and you can make your own playlist with Songs.Happy rock App's features are same as the real music app like spotify, amazon music etc.
+A beautiful Music Player App made with Just Audio Library and Local Database Hive.
+Find the free and Royalty music with Happy Rock application.
+The app contains information about singers and you can make your own playlist with songs.
+Happy rock App's features are same as the real music app like spotify, amazon music etc. Want more reasons to use it?
+It's completely Open-Source! (and FREE).

 </p>